 (#11178)NOTE 1—Prior to utilizing (Re)Association Request/Response frame exchange to perform multi-link (re)setup with an AP MLD, the non-AP MLD and AP MLD follow (#10270)the authentication procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association).

+(#12805)A non-AP MLD may initiate a multi-link setup with an AP MLD to (re)set up one or more links with AP(s) affiliated with the AP MLD.
+When a non-AP MLD initiates a multi-link (re)setup with an AP MLD, a STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame on the link that it desires to use as part of the multi-link (re)setup.

 (#11562)A (Re)Association Request/Response frame exchange is for a multi-link setup (#11732)only if both the (Re)Association Request frame and the (Re)Association Response frame (#14061)include a Basic Multi-Link element.